-The Company incurred \$4,101 (March 31st, 2020 - \$Nil) in legal costs with WeirFoulds LLP, a legal firm of which a Director of the Company is a partner.
+The Company incurred \$11,873 in legal costs (June 30th, 2020 - \$83,962 in share issue costs) with WeirFoulds LLP, a legal firm of which a Director of the Company is a partner.

 Key management personnel include individuals having authority and responsibility for planning, directing and controlling the activities of the Company, including the directors, and any companies controlled by these parties.